DevNet Lab 17 -- Automated testing with pyATS and Genie

 Using your testbed YAML file, invoke Genie to parse the unstructured output of the `show ip interface brief` command into structured JSON.

-This command includes the IOS command to be parsed (`show ip interface brief`), the YAML testbed file (`testbed.yaml`), which contains the device list.
+This command includes the IOS command to be parsed (`show ip interface brief`) and the YAML testbed file (`testbed.yaml`), which contains the device list.

 ```bash